Greg-T8/eJPT/README.md

 I discovered this certification track from the good folks at Reddit in this thread [here](https://www.reddit.com/r/Pentesting/comments/dq7rxn/oscp_vs_gpen_and_gxpen/?utm_source=share&utm_medium=ios_app&utm_name=iossmf).

-Here is an awesome link to a chart outlining all the numerous security certifications and where the eJPT falls into play: [Security Certification Roadmap](https://pauljerimy.com/security-certification-roadmap/).
-You can see how these certifications lie in the grand scheme of certifications that fall under the **Security Operations** domain:
+Here is an wonderful link to a map of the numerous security certifications and where the eJPT falls into play: [Security Certification Roadmap](https://pauljerimy.com/security-certification-roadmap/).
+You can see how the certifications I listed above lie in the grand scheme of certifications that fall under the **Security Operations** domain.

 ![](/img/track.png)

-# INE Training
+# eJPT Topics
 Training for the eJPT starts [here](https://ine.com/learning/certifications/internal/elearnsecurity-junior-penetration-tester) and  consists of four paths:
 1. Penetration Testing Prerequisites
 2. Penetration Testing: Preliminary Skills and Programming